sovr610/JSPY_ParkerEngine/README.md

 Well I mainly wanted a terminal like system that could run JavaScript mainly and why not add in python, and why not have a kinda, sorta hybrid of the two?
 Well I think that part is cool, but either way it is something to have javascript run in a terminal.

 ### Future!
-So there is a lot in planned for this program, I am personally busy so it might take a while for me to finish everything, Features:
+So there is a lot in planned things for this program, I am personally busy so it might take a while for me to finish everything, Features:

 - Add more C# functions in the JavaScript as custom JavaScript functions (like how adding System.IO.File from C# to javascript)
   - File, WebClient, HttpClient, bash/shell commands, and many more!